• Skip to primary navigation

 Do I need to bake the potatoes?

-Baking the potatoes isn't necessary but a soup made with baked potatoes will have deeper richer flavour than one made with boiled potatoes.
+Baking the potatoes isn't necessary but a soup made with baked potatoes will have deeper richer flavor than one made with boiled potatoes.
 Baking the potatoes takes longer and the crispy skins can be hard to blend.
-Boiling the potatoes with their skins on is a good compromise, giving you an improved flavour without the hassle of having to bake the potatoes.
+Boiling the potatoes with their skins on is a good compromise, giving you an improved flavor without the hassle of having to bake the potatoes.

 Can I prep the soup ahead of time?